Kiwitahi

+Geography

+The Kiwitahi district originally comprised 30,000 acres.
+The district is now smaller with some of the land becoming part of the Tahuroa district.

 History

 Kiwitahi was occupied by Māori before being converted into farmland by European settlers from the 1870s.

 William Chepmell established a 690-acre farm at Kiwitahi in 1871, which he continued operating through the depression of the 1880s and 1890s without having to sell or subdivide.
 He led a campaign for a road between Morrinsville and Thames and became a politician, serving on the Piako Council and Waitoa Road Board at various times between 1887 and 1914.
-The remoteness of Kiwitahi meant he rode an estimated 56,000 km to attend council and road board meetings.
+The remoteness of Kiwitahi meant he would have ridden approximately 56,000 km total to attend council and road board meetings.

 In 1985, Chepmell helped fund the construction of an Anglican church.
 In 1900, he pushed for a school to be built in Kiwitahi despite his own reservations about public education.
 The school eventually opened thirteen years later.

 By 1902 Cyclopedia of New Zealand described Kiwitahi as having "fine grazing farms" and a railway station.

 New Zealand Co-operative Dairy Company Ltd had a cheese factory near the railway station, from 1919, until it burnt down on 9 October 1937, by which time it was producing casein.

 In 1923 a poll was held to decide on funding road metalling and there were about 40 or 50 settlers.

 Chepmell died in 1930.
 His farm was brought by the Government after World War II, and subdivided for settling returned servicemen back to the land.

+During the 1930s the hills around Kiwitahi were infested with rabbits.
+By the 1960s the pasture in the area was highly sought-after due to extensive eradication efforts by the Kiwitahi Rabbit Board.

+In 1960 the Piako County Council established a Māori housing settlement in Kiwitahi to replace earlier homes that were demolished in Waharoa.